jj11hh/samsung-laptop/README.md

 # samsung-laptop
-a samsung-laptop module enabled on UEFI-based system.
+a samsung-laptop module that supports Samsung NP940X5N and NP940X5M